Fluid and Electrolyte Imbalance Nursing Care Plan

 What is fluid and electrolyte imbalance?

-Fluid and electrolyte imbalance occurs when there are disruptions in the body's essential fluid and electrolyte levels, which are crucial for maintaining optimal physiological functions.
-Electrolytes, such as sodium, potassium, and calcium, regulate various bodily functions, including nerve function, muscle contraction, and hydration.
+Fluid and electrolyte imbalance occurs when there are significant disruptions in the fluid and electrolyte balance within the body, which is essential for maintaining key physiological functions.
+Electrolyte imbalances, particularly with sodium, potassium, and calcium, can affect processes such as nerve function, muscle contraction, and blood pressure regulation.
+Maintaining the correct balance of body fluids, including intracellular fluid, extracellular fluid, and intravascular fluid, is critical to overall health.

 Symptoms of fluid and electrolyte imbalance